Ockenfuss/inlog/README.md

 ### Accessing Parameters
-`inlog` stores all parameters in a (nested) dictionary.
+`inlog` stores all parameters in a tree data structure.
 You can access them using the `.get()` method.
-Doing it this way allows `inlog` to keep track which options you used in your program and to write only those in the log file.
+This allows `inlog` to keep track which options you used in your program and to write only those in the log file.
 Take the yaml example from above:
 ```python
 import inlog
 config=inlog.load_yaml('config.yaml',version='1.0')